Faster Ray Tracing through Hierarchy Cut Code: Abstract

 \section{Abstract}

-We propose a novel ray reordering technique to accelerate the ray tracing process by encoding and sorting rays prior to traversal.
-Instead of spatial coordinates, our method encodes rays according to the cuts of the hierarchical acceleration structure, which is called the \textbf{hierarchy cut code}.
-This approach can better adapt to the acceleration structure and obtain a more reliable encoding result.
-We also propose a compression scheme to decrease the sorting overhead by a shorter sorting key.
-In addition, based on the phenomenon of boundary drift, we theoretically explain the reason why existing reordering methods cannot achieve better performance by using longer sorting keys.
-The experiment demonstrates that our method can accelerate secondary ray tracing by up to 1.81 times, outperforming the existing methods.
-Such result proves the effectiveness of hierarchy cut code, and indicate that the reordering technique can achieve greater performance improvement, which worth further research.
+We propose a novel ray reordering technique designed to accelerate the ray tracing process by encoding and sorting rays prior to traversal.
+Our method, called "hierarchy cut code," involves encoding rays based on the cuts of the hierarchical acceleration structure, rather than relying solely on spatial coordinates.
+This approach allows for a more effective adaptation to the acceleration structure, resulting in a more reliable and efficient encoding outcome.
+Furthermore, our research identifies "boundary drift" as a major obstacle in achieving better acceleration effects using longer sorting keys in existing reordering methods.
+Fortunately, our hierarchy cut code successfully overcomes this issue, providing improved performance in ray tracing.
+Experimental results support the effectiveness of our approach, showing up to a 1.81 times faster secondary ray tracing compared to existing methods.
+These promising results highlight the potential for further enhancement in the acceleration effect of reordering techniques, warranting further exploration and research in this exciting field.

 \keywords{Ray Tracing, Ray Reordering, Ray Encoding}

 \ccsdesc[500]{Computing methodologies~Ray tracing}